MycroftAI/enclosure-picroft/image_recipe.md

 * bash update.sh

 **The update.sh script will perform all of the following steps in this section...**
+When asked by dev_setup, answer as follows:
+- Y) run on the stable 'master' branch
+- Y) automatically check for updates
+- Y) build Mimic locally
+- Y) add Mycroft helper commands to path
+- Y) check code style

 ##### Enable Autologin as the 'pi' user